terremoth/php-skeleton-app/README.md

 # php-skeleton-app
 My personal php skeleton general purpose app

 We will use the better repos to build better software.
+Requires PHP >= 7.2

 So, what we will use?